pavankovurru/Appium_Mobile_Automation_Framework/README_ANDROID.md

 Appium Driver capabilities are similar to Native app except that user has to switch to web context when trying to simulate Web view user actions

+One feature of mobile platforms is the ability to embed a chromeless web browser inside of a `native` application these are called ‘webviews’.
+Android developers use “android.webkit.WebView” class to implement webview inside an app.

+WebView debugging should be enabled; developer must enable `setWebContentsDebuggingEnabled` flag in the WebView class.
+This flag enables debugging of web contents (HTML / CSS / JavaScript) loaded into any WebViews of app.

 `driver.getConext()` —-> Will return the context of the app (WEB VIEW or NATIVE APP).
 `driver.getContextHandles()` —-> Will return Set of Strings similar to Window Handles in selenium.
 `driver.context(“give one of the String that was returned by previous getContextHandles() method”)` --> Used to Switch to Web view or Native view depending on the task.